rslassman/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

 When we discussed this idea in the breakout room the feedback was positive and group members said it was a product they would be interested in.
-We also brainstormed additional features such as transforming the cord so it looks like a snake light, lighting up in proportion to the percentage charge of the phone for people who did not need to wait for 100%.
+We also brainstormed additional features such as transforming the cable so it looks like a snake light, lighting up in proportion to the percentage charge of the phone for people who did not need to wait for 100%.
 Other ideas included the ability to personalize the colors and type of light that come on at the end (flashing, bright dimmed etc.)

 ## Part B. Act out the Interaction